-There will be three 100 point projects.
-These are major assignments requiring a significant amount of work.
+There will be three large projects that will involve a significant amount of effort.
 The projects will require you to integrate all of the things you have learned and will demonstrate your mastery of the material.
 You may work independently on all projects or in pairs (two people only) when permission is given.
-Pair programming has been shown to have a number of benefits including increased personal satisfaction and fewer errors.
+Pair programming has been shown to have a number of benefits including increased personal satisfaction and fewer errors1.
 If you work in pairs, both of you must work together on a single computer, and both of you must write approximately half of the code.
 No code can be written without the other partner present and watching.
 Both of you should understand completely what is being written since you will have to complete your exams individually.
 When you submit a program to Easel that has been written in pairs, you must put comments in your code indicating the names of both programmers.
 Only one student needs to submit their program.